 Likewise, the follow-up time for this case series was relatively short.
 The detrimental effects of PN following foot and ankle surgery appear to be predominantly during the first postoperative weeks; we followed up with the featured patients for 8-19 months, beyond this timeframe.
 Although none of the complications typically associated with PN appeared during this postoperative period, the time frame may not be long enough to determine with certainty whether these or other complications are completely absent.
-Further studies are needed which increase the number of patients as well as their postoperative follow-up time to help develop a more accurate understanding of the outcomes and complications of performing a TAA on patients who have partially or completely reversed their PN with HF SCS therapy.
+Further studies are needed that increase the number of patients as well as their postoperative follow-up time to help develop a more accurate understanding of the outcomes and complications of performing a TAA on patients who have partially or completely reversed their PN with HF SCS therapy.